tc39/notes/es7/2016-05/may-23.md

 DE: I think Allen wanted to make TypedArrays as strict as possible.
 This PR seems like a good compromise.

-LB: It's also nice that we have stricter infinity behavior.
+LBR: It's also nice that we have stricter infinity behavior.

 MM: This sounds OK then

-LB: From TC39 philosophy, we could change later for throwing to not throwing, right?
+LBR: From TC39 philosophy, we could change later for throwing to not throwing, right?

 MM: Let's throw the error because want to throw the error